richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 }
 {% endhighlight %}

-Other components can the request the map to be moved by raising the `move_map` event:
+Other components can then request the map to be moved by raising the `move_map` event:

 {% highlight js %}
 PubSub.publish('map_moved', newPosition)